ch-stark/blog1506/acm/README2.md

 	endpointslice.discovery.k8s.io/pg-1-postgresql-ha-postgresql-headless-red-cluster-pool-aws-1-4thqz   IPv4          5432    10.130.2.6    24m
 	endpointslice.discovery.k8s.io/pg-2-postgresql-ha-postgresql-headless-red-cluster-pool-gcp-1-8chvh   IPv4          5432    10.134.2.6    24m

-The last two endpointslices composed with cluster names identify the IP addresses of the local and remote PostgreSQL server pods and are the product of the ServiceExport resource.
+The last two endpointslices in the output identify the IP addresses of the local and remote PostgreSQL server pods and are the result of the ServiceExport resources created earlier.

 The next step is to test for the catastrophic loss of a cloud provider region which can happen due to a cascading failure, misconfiguration error, or a vulnerability exploit that affects critical control plane functions.
-This can be simulated using the Hibernate feature in RHACM which will stop a running cluster, resulting in the loss of network connectivity between the primary and standby PostgreSQL servers.
-After a number of failed re-connection attempts, the decision logic within the PostgreSQL replication manager will promote the standby server into a primary role.
-Before we pull the plug, let's take a look at how the replication manager and PgPool view the current status.
+This can be simulated using the hibernate function in RHACM which will stop a running cluster, resulting in the loss of network connectivity between the primary and standby PostgreSQL servers.
+After a number of failed re-connection attempts, the decision logic within the PostgreSQL replication manager will promote the surviving standby server into a primary role.
+Before we do this let's take a look at how the replication manager and PgPool both view the current status.

 	$ repmgr -f /opt/bitnami/repmgr/conf/repmgr.conf service status
 	ID   | Name                            | Role    | Status    | Upstream                        | repmgrd | PID | Paused? | Upstream last seen